gosoares/DashStreamer/README.md

 ## Overview

 DashStreamer is a full-stack web application for uploading, processing, and streaming videos using MPEG-DASH.
+This project was developed as a **master's degree final project** for the course "Sistemas Gráficos e Multimídia" (Graphics and Multimedia Systems) taught by Prof. Tiago Maritan.

-It features a Flask backend for video processing and API, and a Vue.js frontend for a modern, user-friendly interface.
+The application features a Flask backend for video processing and API, a Vue.js frontend for a modern user interface, and includes an academic presentation built with Slidev to showcase the technical implementation and achievements.

 ---